voanhkha/voanhkha.github.io/about.md

 I graduated PhD in Machine Learning (ML) with additional background on Brain-Computer Interface (BCI) at University of Technology Sydney (UTS) in 2019.
 I am now working as a full-time post-doc in mainly in Multi-agent Reinforcement Learning (RL) at UTS, Australia.

-The strongest point in me is the ability to "human learn" various mathematical aspects of research in a very short time, ranging from optimization, ML, to reinforcement learning.
-It is demonstrated via my rapid-growing ranking in the global data scientist leaderboard on Kaggle.
-I joined Kaggle from March 2018, and now (August 2019) I have myself 3 gold medals and 3 silver medals in almost totally diverse aspects of competitions, including mathematical optimization, semi-supervised clustering, tree-based modelling oriented supervised ML, and GCN-oriented supervised ML.
-The full details of awards are outlined in the "Kaggle Awards" section below.

 ### Kaggle Awards